AdrianOrcik/Shader_ParallaxBackground/README.md

 Issue
 ---------
-- Traditional way of parallax background is to put each layer of the background into separate game objects
+- Traditional way of parallax background is to put each layer of the background into separate game object
-- If the background has 11 layers and we will use sprite renderer per game object, unity will do 11 draw calls
+- If the background has for example 11 layers and we will use sprite renderer per game object, unity will do 11 draw calls

 Solution
 ---------
-- Create a custom shader that will be projecting all 11 layers into just one draw call
+- Create a shader that will be projecting all 11 layers into quad and trigger just one draw call per frame

 How does it work?
 ---------